Cardiopulmonary resuscitation of newborns. Resuscitation care for a newborn

 • insufficient amount of surfactant.

-Diagnosis of the need for resuscitation is carried out after assessing the child's condition on the Apgar scale.
+The need for resuscitation is diagnosed after assessing the child’s condition using the Apgar scale.

 Heart rateAbsentLess than 100 beats per minuteMore than 100 beats per minute

-Assessment of the state of up to 3 points indicates the development of severe asphyxia, from 4 to 6 - asphyxia medium severity.
-Resuscitation of a newborn with asphyxiation is carried out immediately after assessing his general condition.
+A score of up to 3 points indicates the development of severe asphyxia, from 4 to 6 - asphyxia medium degree gravity.
+Resuscitation of a newborn with asphyxia is carried out immediately after assessing his general condition.

-1. The baby is placed under a heat source and the skin is dried with a warm diaper.
+1. The child is placed under a heat source, his skin is dried with a warm diaper.
 The contents are aspirated from the nasal cavity and mouth.
-Tactile stimulation is performed.
+Tactile stimulation is provided.

-2. Respiration is assessed.
-In the case of a normal rhythm and presence loud scream, go to the next stage.
-In case of irregular breathing, mechanical ventilation is carried out with oxygen for 15-20 minutes.
+2. A breathing assessment is performed.
+In case of normal rhythm and presence loud scream, move on to the next stage.
+In case of irregular breathing, mechanical ventilation is performed with oxygen for 15-20 minutes.

-3. The heart rate is assessed.
-If the pulse is above 100 beats per minute, proceed to the next stage of the examination.
-In the case of less than 100 strokes, mechanical ventilation is performed.
+3. Heart rate is assessed.
+If the pulse is above 100 beats per minute, proceed to the next stage of examination.
+In case of less than 100 beats, mechanical ventilation is performed.
 Then the effectiveness of the measures is assessed.

-• Pulse below 60 - chest compressions + mechanical ventilation.
+• Pulse below 60 - indirect cardiac massage + mechanical ventilation.

 • Pulse from 60 to 100 - mechanical ventilation.